maetshju/testmeansumpackagejl/README.md

 **array 1** | 249.88746883431705 | 249.88746883431705
 **array 2** | 79.97860557454476  | 79.97860557454476

+Notice that the results of calling the `mean` function from the `Statistics` package are now the same as the results from calculating the mean using a left-to-right sum with `foldl` and then dividing by the length of the array.

 The build results can be seen in the Travis CI results, which are accessible with the badge at the top of the README.